mlstyszynski/techfest/README.md

 `L1-task4`: provision the VNI values at the VLAN level - create vlan100 with vxlan vni 50100

 `L1-task5`: set the protocol evpn encapsulation type to vxlan, extended-vni list to the vni numbers 50100 and 50101 and the multicast-mode.
-            Make sure each given vni under evpn vni-options has vrf-target `target:x:y` defined
+            Make sure each given vni under evpn vni-options has vrf-target `target:x:y` defined and corresponding to the one you'll be later importing in the MY-FAB-IMP-POLICY policy-statement

-`L1-task6`: provision a global route-target community for the default-switch EVI - EVPN-route type-1 dedicated global target community
+`L1-task6`: provision a global route-target community for the default-switch EVI - EVPN-route type-1 dedicated global target community.
+Make sure it's also part of the import policy statement MY-FAB-IMP-POLICY.

-`L1-task7`: enable per VNI route-target communities to be used in the
+`L1-task7`: enable per VNI route-target communities for VNI 50100 target:1:100 and VNI 50101 target:1:101

 `L1-task8`: provision an import policy-options policy-statement MY-FAB-IMP-POLICY to accept the global EVI route-target community and accept the customized per VNI target communities.
           Make sure that when the new VNI gets provisioned it's not going to be rejected due to the final reject term.